bagder/daniel.haxx.se/about.md

 ## Haxx

-In October 1997, my friend Linus and I registered our company, Haxx HB, to use when doing odd spare time jobs outside of our regular employments.
+In October 1997, my friend Linus and I registered our company, Haxx HB, to use when doing odd spare time jobs outside of our regular employment.
 Another playful name (hack in plural, hacks, but with two Xs instead of cks).
 Several years later we converted Haxx into a proper and real corporation; *aktiebolag* in Swedish.